Mobile Notary St Louis

 How the process works

-8. DO NOT SIGN or DATE any pages of documents until the Notary is present, All other portions of document should be completed before the appointment to save time for all involved
+Fill out all questions and information on the documents PRIOR to the Notary appointment time.
+DO NOT SIGN or DATE any pages of documents until the Notary is present; all other portions of the document should be completed beforehand to save time for everyone involved.

 Why do I need a Notary?

-Some notarized documents may need to be filed with an Attorney or court to consider the document an official record.
+The Notary's stamp and signature on your document make it notarized.
+Some notarized documents may need to be filed with an attorney or court to consider them official records.

 What if the person doesn't a valid Identification?
 Using "Credible Witnesses"